 What is it about?

-For once, I'll get to the point without making a big fuss.
-There's a contradiction here, it means you did a sloppy job and I don't think it's OK, see?
-That's why the shit falls on your head and now you have four times as much work to do with it.
+For once, without much fanfare, I'll get to the point.
+This is a contradiction, it means you've done a sloppy job and I don't think it's okay, do you?
+That's why the shit falls on your head and you now have four times as much work to do.

 What do I demand?